Emmanuel Bénard is an employment lawyer, respected for his deep

 in Paris, where he was in charge of the Employment, Pension and Benefits

-Department for over 8 years.
+Department.
 Prior to that he was partner at the boutique employment

 law firm Bélier et Associés where he started his career.